xz0127/tp/docs/UserGuide.md

 Nuudle is a **desktop app that helps nurses manage patient records and schedule appointments** in an accurate and efficient manner.

-We hope that this document will help you in your journey in exploring the wonders of Nuudle app and redefine the way you schedule appointments for your patients.
+We hope that this document will help you in your journey in exploring the wonders of Nuudle app and enhance the way you schedule appointments for your patients.

 To begin your journey, head down to our [Quick Start](#quick-start) or explore the various [Features](#features) that we offer.
 The document will provide you with all the necessary information you need to start your journey.